EliseAur/workflow-social-media-client/readme.md

 ## License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the ISC License.

 ## Author